ylesia-wu/power-outage-analysis/README.md

 <iframe src="assets/region_demand_not_missing.html" width=800 height=600 frameBorder=0></iframe>

-We use permutation tests to shuffle the missingness of `DEMAND.LOSS.MW` 10000 times and get 10000 simulating results of TVD.
+We use permutation tests to shuffle the missingness of `DEMAND.LOSS.MW` 10000 times and get 10000 simulated results of TVD.
 The red line marked the observed stat.

 <iframe src="assets/mar_depend.html" width=800 height=600 frameBorder=0></iframe>

-Finally, we calculate the p-value 0. when we use 0.05 as a significance threshold, since 0.0 <= 0.05, we reject the null hypothesis that the distribution of the `CLIMATE.REGION` when `DEMAND.LOSS.MW` is missing is the same as the distribution of the `CLIMATE.REGION` when `DEMAND.LOSS.MW` is not missing.
+Finally, we calculate that the p-value equals 0. when we use 0.05 as a significance threshold, since 0.0 $\leq$ 0.05, we reject the null hypothesis that the distribution of the `CLIMATE.REGION` when `DEMAND.LOSS.MW` is missing is the same as the distribution of the `CLIMATE.REGION` when `DEMAND.LOSS.MW` is not missing.
 In other words, the missingness of `DEMAND.LOSS.MW` is MAR because it depends on the column `CLIMATE.REGION`.
-TODO!

 > the missingness of `DEMAND.LOSS.MW` and `RES.PERCEN`

 Null hypothesis: the distribution of the `RES.PERCEN` when `DEMAND.LOSS.MW` is missing is the same as the distribution of the `RES.PERCEN` when `DEMAND.LOSS.MW` is not missing.
 Alternative hypothesis: the distribution of the `RES.PERCEN` when `DEMAND.LOSS.MW` is missing is different from the distribution of the `RES.PERCEN` when `DEMAND.LOSS.MW` is not missing.
-Test Statistics: Since `RES.PERCEN` is a numeric variable.
-We used Kolmogorov-Smirnov statistic as the test statistics.
+Test Statistics: Since `RES.PERCEN` is a numeric variable, we used Kolmogorov-Smirnov statistic as the test statistics.
-Observed Statistics: 0.05247542540358801
+Observed Statistics: 0.052475425403588016

 We also drew distribution plots of these two distributions.